 I snapped this photo of her last time I was there.
 I know how you love Royal Families Sheila.
 This is your chance to possibly meet The Queen !

-(Okay, I confess that this photo is of a cardboard queen that was in a shop window, but the Queen does come to the Palace every summer.
+(Okay, I confess that this photo is of a cardboard version that was in a shop window, but the Queen does come to the Palace every summer.
 So maybe you'll see her !
 And if not, I'll take a photo of you with the cardboard Queen and no one will be the wiser.)

 OMG!
 Even Keith Richards is trying to get you to stalk him !

 I mean, why else would the Stones keep touring?
 You know it can't be for the money . . .
 They are just begging for us to catch them !

 We'll have a good time sight-seeing & Stone-stalking, I promise.